Work with collections

 • Use the Astra-hosted NVIDIA embedding provider integration, if your database meets the cloud provider and region requirements.

-• Use the x-embedding-api-key header authentication to manually provide the embedding provider credentials with every request that requires embedding generation, including loading data and vector search with vectorize.
-For more information, see the explanation of the embedding_api_key parameter in the Parameters table and Vector and vectorize.
+• Use header authentication to manually provide the embedding provider credentials with every request that requires embedding generation, including loading data and vector search with vectorize.
+For more information, see Vector and vectorize and the explanation of the embedding_api_key parameter in this command’s Parameters.

 from astrapy.info import CollectionVectorServiceOptions